 Now we will discuss a more complex example.

-For the below-given network diagram, find which activities can have a free float and calculate the free and total float, considering the duration in days.
+For the below-given network diagram, find which activities can have a free float.
+Calculate it and total float, considering the duration in days.

 We know that: